-But, dig deeper in that study, and there are some big problems.
+But, dig deeper into that study, and there are some big problems.
 The biggest is that all three groups, no matter how they were randomized, were allowed to get a dose of rescue pain medication.

-In fact, the acupuncture patients got three times as much rescue medicine as the people in the medication-only group.
+The acupuncture patients got three times as much rescue medicine as the people in the medication-only group.
 In other words, the patients randomized to acupuncture got medicine, anyway.

 In all of the groups, adequate pain relief was reached only 16 percent of the time.
-That’s, frankly, terrible.

 How the Press Misrepresented Acupuncture Studies